-To avoid exposition, the government refers to the general summary of the attack on the Capitol in ECF No. 84, at 1-3.
+To avoid exposition, the government refers to the general summary of the attack on the Capitol in ECF No. 82, at 1-3.
 As this Court knows, a riot cannot occur without rioters, and each rioter's actions-from the most mundane to the most violent-contributed, directly and indirectly, to the violence and destruction of that day.

-Sweet's Role in the January 6, 2021, Attack on the Capitol
+Fitchett's Role in the January 6, 2021, Attack on the Capitol

-Sweet traveled with his friend Cindy Fitchett from Virginia to attend the rally President Donald Trump planned to hold in Washington, D.C. on January 6, 2021.
-After arriving in Washington, he and Fitchett made their way to the Capitol.
+Fitchett traveled with her friend Douglas Sweet from Virginia to attend the rally President Donald Trump planned to hold in Washington, D.C., on January 6, 2021.
+After arriving in Washington, she and Sweet made their way to the Capitol.
+Fitchett later told the FBI that during their walk to the Capitol, Sweet-whom she believed had an "agenda"-expressed a desire to "talk to someone" at the Capitol about the election getting stolen, though she did not know who that "someone" was.

-On January 6, 2021, at approximately 2:25 p.m., Fitchett recorded a video of herself, wearing a bright orange windbreaker and red knit hat with "TRUMP" stitched on it, and Sweet, wearing a black hat and bright yellow shirt, approaching an entrance into the Capitol with a large, raucous crowd around them yelling and making banging noises.
+On January 6, 2021, at approximately 2:25 p.m., Fitchett recorded a video of herself, wearing a bright orange windbreaker and red knit hat with "TRUMP" stitched on it, and Sweet, wearing a black brimmed hat and bright yellow shirt, approaching an entrance into the Capitol with a large, raucous crowd around them yelling and making banging noises.
 Fitchett, with the camera turned on herself, stated in a raised voice, "We are storming the Capitol.
 We have broken in.
 Patriots arise.
 Woo!"
-These screenshots from the video depicted Fitchett and Sweet:
+Screenshots from this video are depicted, below: